amadeus4dev/developer-guides/docs/get-started/first-api-call.md

 !!! danger
     Remember that the API Key and API Secret are for personal use only.
 Do not share them with anyone.

 All you need to do is to attach an alphanumeric string called **token** to your calls.
-This token will identify you as valid user and is generated from two parameters: `API Key` and `API Secret`.
-In order to get them, and once your account has been verified, you can [sign in](https://developers.amadeus.com/signin) and follow these steps:
+This token will identify you as a valid user and is generated from two parameters: `API Key` and `API Secret`.
+To get them, and once your account has been verified, you can [sign in](https://developers.amadeus.com/signin) and follow these steps:

 * Click on your username \(top right corner\)
 * Go to [My Self-Service Workspace](https://developers.amadeus.com/my-apps)